Skip to main content

 Read-onlyIdempotent

-Walk the DNSSEC chain of trust from the DNS root to a target domain, tracing DS and DNSKEY records at each zone to verify authentication.
+Walk the full DNSSEC chain of trust from DNS root to any domain, detailing DS/DNSKEY records and algorithm use at every zone.
+Use to verify delegation and locate breaks.

 Instructions